 Each proposed IEEE 802 LMSC standard shall provide evidence of a distinct identity.
 Identify standards and standards projects with similar scopes and for each one describe why the proposed project is substantially different.

-The project will have a narrow focus on the definition of the PHY and part of the MAC layers to enable the use of the light spectrum for wireless communication primarily by using intensity modulation of the light source and direct detection.
+The project will have a narrow focus on the definition of the PHY and part of the MAC layers to enable the use of the light spectrum for wireless communication primarily by transmitting using intensity modulation of the light source and receiving using direct detection.

 The difference between LC and the existing 802 light communications standards is the use of the 802.11 MAC as well as the reuse of associated services that are focused on wireless local area networks.
 This new approach will allow LC that are focused on local wireless area networks relative to the existing (802.15.7m and 802.15.13) efforts that are focusing on deploying the technology for wireless specialty networks which have less challenging requirements on energy efficiency, form factor and cost.

 Tight integration with 802.11, the coexistence and hand-over with other 802.11 PHY types will reduce time-to-market for LC in its potential large-volume applications, e.g. together with lighting.
-Similar to the differences between the works on 60 GHz done within 802.15 and within 802.11, the use of the light spectrum with 802.11 technologies will address new use cases having much larger volumes, in addition to the existing use-cases currently targeted by 802.15.
+Similar to the differences between the work on 60 GHz done within 802.15 and within 802.11, the use of the light spectrum with 802.11 technologies will address new use cases having much larger volumes, in addition to the existing use-cases currently targeted by 802.15.
 The decision on the technical specifications of LC in 802.11 is the primary objective of the proposed task group on LC in 802.11.

+The key difference between the ITU-T G.vlc effort compared to the proposed 802.11 LC amendment is the use of the 802.11 MAC as well as the targeted deployment of the technology in Enterprise environments, EMI sensitive environments and more relative to the focused home networking use-case for the G.vlc standardization work.

 1.2.4 Technical Feasibility